Willyzw/slammy/Rikirobot/README.md

 you might need an ip scanner to find the ip.

-if you never connected to your local wifi, use hdmi mouse and keyboard
+If you never connected to your local wifi, use hdmi, mouse and keyboard.

 ## Set up the Lidar, odometry and tele op
 `sudo ./Desktop/run_riki.sh`

 (sudo to set time).

+Content:
 ````
 #!/bin/bash